monkpearman/unicly/README.md

    * If licensing issues are a concern in your project please take a moment to investigate unicly/LICENSE.txt

+    > [!Note]
-    > Note, although Unicly is initially derived from Tzonev's uuid library we note that
+    > Although Unicly is initially derived from Tzonev's uuid library we note that
     > significant portions of that library were in turn strongly derived from the
     > non-normative reference implementation source code included of RFC4122 Appendix
     > C as a wholly functional C language source code implementation of RFC4122.